salsita/prism/docs/composition/example/utilizing-matchers.md

 );
 ```

-Save & hit refresh button and voila!
-Now your application also reacts to clicking on More Please! button.
+Save and hit the Refresh button.
+Voilà!
+Now the "More Please!" button works as expected.